THE ULTIMATE BICEP WORKOUT GUIDE

 There are three main functions of the biceps: elbow supination, elbow flexion and shoulder flexion.

-The first core function of the biceps is elbow supination.
-The biceps supinate the elbow thanks to the large tendon that runs from the bottom of your biceps around to the radius of the elbow.
+The first primary function of the biceps is elbow supination.
+The biceps supinate the elbow joint thanks to the large tendon that runs from the bottom of your biceps around to the radius of the elbow.

-Elbow flexion is the main movement that the biceps performs, and it’s the only function that a biceps curl works.
+Elbow flexion is the primary function that the bicep muscles perform, and it’s the only function that a biceps curl works.

 When your biceps contracts fully, it can also flex the shoulder because it crosses the shoulder joint.